NREL/batmods-lite/README.md

 bm.docs()
 ```

+**Notes:**
+* If you are new to Python, check out [Spyder IDE](https://www.spyder-ide.org/).
+Spyder is a powerful interactive development environment.
+BatMods-lite is built almost entirely using the Spyder IDE.

+* If you choose to use Spyder, you can install it using ``conda install spyder``.
+Afterward, you can find the application on your system, or simply type ``spyder`` in Anaconda Prompt or Terminal to open an instance.

 ## Formatting
+With minor exceptions, BatMods-lite code follows the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008).
+Specifically, adding extra spaces around brackets/parentheses, and under- or over-indenting multi-line expressions is allowed when it improves readability.

-BatMods-lite code follows the PEP8 style guide.
-It is the autors' preference to not adopt the more opinionated `black` formatting style.
-Please keep this in mind if you plan to contribute.
+Please be aware that it is the authors' preference to not adopt the more opinionated [black formatting style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html).
+Make sure that you do not autoformat any files in this style if you choose to contribute.

 ## Acknowledgements
 This work was authored by the National Renewable Energy Laboratory (NREL), operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
 This work was supported by funding from DOE's Vehicle Technologies Office (VTO) and Advanced Scientific Computing Research (ASCR) program.
 The research was performed using computational resources sponsored by the Department of Energy's Office of Energy Efficiency and Renewable Energy and located at the National Renewable Energy Laboratory.
 The views expressed in the repository do not necessarily represent the views of the DOE or the U.S. Government.

-## References